drgulevich/gtexfix/README.md

 **Possibilities for extension**

-The token numbers can be unpredictedly changed by Google Translate: e.g. 396 in the original can become 369 after translation for no apparent reason.
+The token numbers can be unpredictably changed by Google Translate: e.g. 396 in the original can become 369 after translation for no apparent reason.
 Although, the corrupted tokens are reported, the ``notranslate`` tags in HTML could in principle give a more stable solution than the use of tokens.